aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/vba-project/find-out-if-vba-project-is-protected/_index.md

 url: /javascript-cpp/find-out-if-vba-project-is-protected/
 ---

-## **Find out if VBA Project is Protected in JavaScript**
+## **Find out if a VBA Project is Protected in JavaScript**

-You can find if the VBA (Visual Basic Applications) Project of your Excel file is protected or not with Aspose.Cells using [**VbaProject.isProtected()**](https://reference.aspose.com/cells/javascript-cpp/vbaproject/#isProtected--) property.
+You can determine whether the VBA (Visual Basic for Applications) project of your Excel file is protected using Aspose.Cells via the **VbaProject.isProtected()** property.

 ## **Sample Code**

-The following sample code creates a workbook and then checks if its VBA project is protected or not.
-Then it protects the VBA project and again checks if its VBA project is protected or not.
-Please see its console output for a reference.
-Before protection, [**VbaProject.isProtected()**](https://reference.aspose.com/cells/javascript-cpp/vbaproject/#isProtected--) returns **false** but after protection, it returns **true**.
+The following sample code creates a workbook, checks if its VBA project is protected, then protects the VBA project and checks again.
+Refer to the console output for the results.
+Before protection, **VbaProject.isProtected()** returns **false**, and after protection it returns **true**.

 ```html
 <!DOCTYPE html>